NaosaikaDevelopment/LAPAI_Project_Experimental/README.md

 Every Memory and knowledge its save Externally, so even you change model, AI memory and knowledge will not deleted, have fun experiment with it

-this script isn’t just a regular chatbot , it’s a self-learning, memory-based AI framework that blends keyword search, semantic recall, and summarization into one system.
+this script isn’t just a regular script for chatbot , it’s a self-learning, memory-based AI framework that blends keyword search, semantic recall, and summarization into one system.
 It’s especially strong for experiments in long-term memory AI, personalized assistants, and lightweight hybrid LLM deployments.

 ## System Advantage for tiny model running at offline mode